sarahherrmann/IP2I-Lyon-Helpers/Others/Run info bookkeeping.md

 If you are looking for the MFT ROF, you can go and look for **MFT_STROBE** , for instance MFT_STROBE=198 (gives you the length in BC)

-## Access to MC production information in AliMonitor
+## In MC : Access to MC production information in AliMonitor
 How to obtain information on a specific MC production ?
 Here we use the example of the MC production LHC21k6.